yeuxacucodon/curriculum-vitae/README.md

-Hello, this is my resume using Next.js 13
+Hello, this is my CV using Next.js 13